 To date about 14 trillion Euros have been invested globally following some sustainability criteria.
 That represents only 20 percent of the overall market.
 In order to further increase that share, we will have to show even more clearly that sustainable investing is also profitable.
 We must not lose sight of sustainable investments.

-The discussion was led by Michael Schneider, in charge of responsible investment in Deutsche Bank’s Asset Management, and Sabine Miltner, at that time Deutsche Bank‘s Group Sustainability Officer.
+The discussion was led by Michael Schneider and Sabine Miltner.
+At the time of the interview Michael Schneider was in charge of responsible investment in Deutsche Bank’s Asset Management, and Sabine Miltner was Deutsche Bank‘s Group Sustainability Officer.

 “All of the funds have access to our sustainability rankings and take them into consideration in their decisions.
 In a few years, I would like to be able to say that all of our investment funds are managed according to those criteria.”